jplusplus/jquest-blog/_posts/2017-01-18-one-semester-of-jquest.md

 ![Geographical distribution of students on jQuest in the Fall semester 2016.](../images/first_semester_4.png)

-<small>Geographical distribution of students on jQuest in the Fall semester 2016.</small>
+<span style="font-size: 0.6em; font-weight:bold">Geographical distribution of students on jQuest in the Fall semester 2016.</span>

 ## Students